rdkcentral/Thunder/Tools/doc/TagDescription.md

 # @event
 ### Description

-This tag is used in JSONRPC file generation.
+This tag is used in JSON-RPC file generation.
 This tag is used to mark a struct/class that will be called back as an notification by the framework.

 ### Example